MicrosoftDocs/power-platform/power-platform/admin/support-end-internet-explorer.md

 ## Administrator experience

-To prepare for Internet Explorer support ending, administrators in the Power Platform Admin center and in the model-driven apps Advanced Settings will see an informational message like the following *before* August 17th, 2021 and a warning message *starting* August 17th, 2021 if their tenant has Internet Explorer users.
+To prepare for Internet Explorer support ending, administrators in the Power Platform Admin center and in the model-driven apps Advanced Settings will see a warning message *starting* August 17th, 2021 if their tenant has Internet Explorer users.
 These messages will appear regardless of the browser the administrator is using.

-**Before August 17th, 2021** <br />
-> **Alert** <br />
-> Internet Explorer support will end on August 17, 2021.
-Ensure users switch to Microsoft Edge or another modern browser.

 **Starting August 17th, 2021** <br />
 > **Alert** <br />
 > Internet Explorer support has ended.
 Ensure users have switched to Microsoft Edge or another modern browser.

 ## User experience

-**Before August 17, 2021,** some users using model-driven apps in Internet Explorer might see an informational message like the following at the top of the app if their administrators have enabled it.

 > **Alert** <br />
 > Internet Explorer support will end on August 17, 2021.
 Consider using Microsoft Edge or another modern browser instead.